dropbox/zxcvbn/README.md

 Wiktionary contributors for building a [frequency list of English](http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists) as used in television and movies.

-Researchers at Concordia University for [studying password meters rigorously](http://www.concordia.ca/cunews/main/stories/2015/03/25/does-your-password-pass-muster.html) and recommending zxcvbn.
+Researchers at Concordia University for [studying password estimation rigorously](http://www.concordia.ca/cunews/main/stories/2015/03/25/does-your-password-pass-muster.html) and recommending zxcvbn.

-And [xkcd](https://xkcd.com/936/) for the inspiration <3
+And [xkcd](https://xkcd.com/936/) for the inspiration :+1::horse::battery::heart: